DavidStreid/bioinformatics/simple/README.md

     ```
   * Will usually end up with the following
     * Paired: Mates present in BAM
+    * Properly-Paired:

+      1. Both mates mapped
+      2. Mates map within a reasonable distance of each other (e.g. Different chromosome mapping isn't properly-paired)
-    * Properly-Paired: Orientation of R1 & R2 is correct, i.e. Forward strand is 5'->3' upstream of reverse strand that is 3'->5'
+      3. Orientation of R1 & R2 is correct, i.e. Forward strand is 5'->3' upstream of reverse strand that is 3'->5'

 ```
 echo "Sorting SAM=${sorted_sam}"